Here are some inexpensive ways to tackle that

 Reduce or remove sightlines

 Burglars do not suddenly decide to break into a home – they tend to take time in observing the layout first, as well as studying the weaknesses extensively before they strike.
 One major weakness is deciding to leave large windows without a covering – that is just asking for would-be burglars to case your property and prepare well.

 Stop this from happening by blocking all the views.
-Install blinds or curtains on your windows, and always remember to not keep your most valuable items on or near the window.
+Install new made to measure blinds or curtains on your windows, and always remember to not keep your most valuable items on or near the window.
 In addition, keeping the curtains or blinds drawn when you are away or sleeping will make it harder for a thief to determine if you are at home or not.

 Maintain some general human presence

 Contrary to popular thinking of most burglaries occurring at night when you are asleep, actually most of them occur between the hours of 10 a.m. to 3 p.m. when you think about it, it tends to be at the hours when people are away at work.
 A pro-tip is to check out and look at automatic garage door options at https://www.automaticdoorspecialists.com/garage-door-repair-san-diego-ca/.

 This does not mean you quit your job and stay in your house all day – you can make the most of what you have and create an illusion of human presence during the day.
 For instance, you may set the TV to turn on at random hours of the day, schedule your housekeeper or landscaper to do their work during the hours you are out or have a car parked in your driveway.

 This is an overlooked step, but it is surprisingly effective when you want to reduce criminal activity, in addition to being very affordable.

 One of these is installing lights in areas of the house that are dark or have shadows, especially outside.
 Others include installing motion-activated lamps, installing plug-in timers that automatically switch the lights on when you are away or at night, and purchasing cheap sensors for the lights.